Planning-Driven Programming: A Large Language Model Programming Workflow: Accuracy of Plans, Plan Verifications, and Programs in LPW using GPT-3.5

 We manually investigate the accuracy of solution plans and plan verifications generated by GPT-3.5 on the HumanEval benchmark, and the results are presented in Table \ref{gpt-3.5:performance}.
 Overall, GPT-3.5 generates the correct solution plans and plan verifications in natural language for majority of problems.
-In LPW and SLPW, GPT-3.5 successfully produces plans and plan verifications for more than 94\% of the problems.
-GPT-3.5 generates the correct plans for around 93\% of the problems and achieves the similar accuracy for plan verifications.
-One common issue in the LLM-generated plan is the omission of certain conditions.
+In LPW, GPT-3.5 successfully produces plans and plan verifications for 94.5\% of the problems.
+GPT-3.5 generates the correct plans for 92.7\% of the problems and achieves the same accuracy for plan verifications.
+A common issue in the LLM-generated plan is the omission of certain conditions.
 For example, solution plan frequently overlooks uppercase situations and negative numbers.
 We note that the LLM-generated plan verification closely adheres to the solution plan.
 When the plan is accurate, the verification process strictly follows the plan logic, resulting in a correct analysis.
 Conversely, if the plan contains logical errors or omits edge cases, the verification process replicates these mistakes.
+Specifically, for LPW, all correct plans lead to accurate plan verifications, and vice versa.